Last updated on: March 20, 2020

 Step 3: Designing Your WordPress Maintenance Mode Page

-You can select your theme by clicking on Theme » Select a Theme option on the left side of your page builder.
+You can select the theme for your splash page by clicking on Theme » Select a Theme option on the left side of your page builder.
 On doing that you will have several beautiful themes on your screen.

 Let’s select one of these themes.
 You can pick a style that resembles your brand closely, and then change the design as you wish.